Patuxent River Naval Air Museum: History

 In late 1974, a steering group was formed, which prepared the necessary incorporating papers and bylaws, and introduced legislation to the Maryland General Assembly.
 On 14 March 1975, the Naval Air Test and Evaluation Museum (NATEM) Association was approved and established as a non-profit, tax exempt organization in the State of Maryland.
 In 1976, the Navy provided the current building and grounds in Lexington Park, Maryland, and the museum opened its doors to the public in July 1978.
 In 1978, the Museum was recognized by the Secretary of the Navy as one of the ten official Navy museums.
 The museum later lost that official designation around 2016, due to federal budget restructuring.

 In 2015, the museum acquired a mural that had been on display at the officer’s club of the neighboring naval air station.

 On May 28, 2016, the museum opened a new building.
 In 2018, a new collections management facility was added.
 A temporary exhibit about anthropometrics opened in January 2025.
-The museum leased a nearby 6,500 sqft event space in March 2025.
-The following month it opened a temporary exhibit about the Naval Test Pilots School.
+In April of 2025 it opened a temporary exhibit to celebrate the 80th Anniversary of the Naval Test Pilots School.

 Facilities

-The museum is composed of three buildings: A and B, which are exhibit galleries and C, which is used for collections storage.
+The museum is composed of three buildings: Test & Evaluation Hall and Flight Technology Hall, which are exhibit galleries and Collections Management Facility, which is used for collections storage.